Questions about CARE and CARE’s work

 - Using volunteers internationally can be very costly in regard to airfare, meals, and lodging.

 However, we do occasionally need volunteers to assist with events.
-Click here to learn about volunteer and other opportunities.
+Read more about volunteering and other organizing opportunities.

 How can I or my company partner with CARE for fundraising opportunities?